tchclark/PVD_code_bagotlab/README.md

-# Code Respository for the M.SC. thesis completed by T. Chase Clark
+# Code Respository for the M.Sc. thesis completed by T. Chase Clark

 ## Any code related questions should be directed to chasetclark@gmail.com